 01 of 08

-How To Season a Brand New Mortar and Pestle: Introduction
+How to Season a Brand New Mortar and Pestle

 A mortar and pestle is one of the best tools you can have in your kitchen.
-It can come in handy in all sorts of recipes, but it is specially useful in spicy cooking.
-We can use it to grind up spices for curries and homemade spice mixtures, mash ginger and garlic, and grind chilies for sauce, salsas, and marinades.
+It can come in handy in all sorts of recipes, but it is especially useful in spicy cooking.
+You can use it to grind up spices for curries and homemade spice mixtures, mash ginger and garlic, and grind chilies for sauce, salsas, and marinades.
 It's a great kitchen gadget.

 02 of 08